hyosung11/Launch-School/Courses/journal.md

 16:26 I have to pee now.

 17:37 Making Anki cards from the quiz questions now and need to make dinner.

+21:25 I'm tired and going to stop making my Anki cards from the quizzes today.